jboffel/GTK-XdTrace/README.md

-GTK-XdTrace
+GTK-XdTrace Xdebug trace file viewer
 ===========

-Make usage of tracefile almost as like a coredump for C language.
+Make usage of xdebug trace file almost as like a coredump for C language.
 You can load a trace file and navigate throw the source code of your application in a similar way of a debugger.

 But, trace file will only show function call.
 Then unlike debugger that will show all instructions, you will only navigate throw function call.
 Despite that, I believe it give a good overview of where we passed in the source code.